alnaeini/CarSpeed/README.md

 - Train - 4.7
 - Validation - 2.66

-The training and validation graph:
+The training graph:

 ![Train Graph](/training_dataset.png)

+The test graph:

 ![Validation Graph](/Validation_Dataset.png)

+The speed prediction for test video(test.mp4) is generated and saved in this repo as **test.txt**.